 Slice the thawed octopus tentacles on a slight angle until you have as much as you and your dining companions want to eat.
 (The rest can be returned to the refrigerator in a sealed container and stored for up to three days.)

 Arrange the octopus slices and olives on small plates.
-Drizzle with the olive oil, scatter the parsley leaves over the top, and seasons with sea salt and pepper to taste.
+Drizzle with the olive oil, scatter the parsley leaves over the top, and season with sea salt and pepper to taste.

 This salad is best enjoyed at room temperature rather than cold straight from the refrigerator.